Hi there,

 Interesting.
 Thanks for the info.

-I haven’t tried to engrave it yet (I should have included that in my mention :flushed:), but I use it a lot in jigs and also in some interesting looking woodturnings.
+I haven’t tried to engrave it yet (I should have included that in my mention ), but I use it a lot in jigs and also in some interesting looking woodturnings.
 I glue up panels to create thicker pieces and the uniform grain creates very attractive swirling effects.
 Also very low cost and easy to turn.